 meet parisian lvmh prize finalists coperni

-Off-kilter but always chic, young French label Coperni has earned its place among the eight finalists for the LVMH prize with an aesthetic that blends cool-kid ease and origami-like precision.
+Off-kilter but chic always, young French label Coperni has earned its place among the eight finalists for the LVMH prize with an aesthetic that blends cool-kid ease and origami-like precision.

 Photography Jean-Baptiste Talbourdet

 Sébastien Meyer and Arnaud Vaillant were in Marrakech when we first tried to speak.
 The phone line was bad and it was a little loud (maybe it was cocktail time?).
 Either way, they were definitely celebrating.
 This was last Tuesday and they'd just found out that Coperni, the line they started in Paris two years ago, had made it into the final selection for the LVMH prize.

 Coperni is one of eight finalists for the prize, on a shortlist that includes Marques'Almeida and Jacquemus — brands that have been around for considerably longer than Coperni's four seasons.
 But Sébastien and Arnaud started strong.
 Arnaud left his job at Balenciaga at the end of 2013 to focus on the line full time, and the pair won the ANDAM prize for their first collection that year.
 Soon after, it was picked up and sold exclusively by Opening Ceremony.

 The couple met at school in Paris six years ago.
 "Sébastien was on the creative side and I studied fashion business," explained Arnaud once he was back in the studio in Paris.
 "We already liked each other and we started working together on school projects."
 That dynamic has stayed the same ever since, in theory: Sébastien is the designer, and Arnaud manages.
 But in practice, they do everything together.
 "The company is so small that we really have to move forward hand-in-hand.
 Fashion has become such a difficult industry, so we're very lucky to be a duo."